good

 Collaboration & Communication

-The easiest way to add new team members to your Asana account is by clicking "Invite" in the bottom left.
-After that, you'll be able to send them an invitation either via email or link.
+The easiest way to add new team members to your Asana company is through the “Invite” button at the bottom left.
+You can invite employees via email or link.

 Invite your team members to Asana.